zzxslp/zzxslp.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I am a reseach scientist at Salesforce AI Research, directed by [Silvio Savarese](https://scholar.google.com/citations?user=ImpbxLsAAAAJ&hl=en).
+I am a reseach scientist at Salesforce AI Research, directed by [Silvio Savarese](https://www.linkedin.com/in/silvio-savarese-97b76114/) and [Caiming Xiong](https://www.linkedin.com/in/caiming-xiong-150a1417/).

 Previously, I completed my PhD at UC San Diego, working with [Julian McAuley](https://scholar.google.com/citations?user=icbo4M0AAAAJ&hl=en).
 My research interests are in vision & language, with a current focus on building and understanding scalable vision-language models.